markpj1/basicWebDev/README.md

 ## BasicWebDev
 #Meet-up basic web dev lesson week one.
-introduction were we are at in your learning, what you would like to accomplish, favorite dance move.
+Introduction were we are at in your learning, what you would like to accomplish, favorite dance move.

-Text editor load and learn
+Text editor load and learn.

 Chrome Dev-Tools Features and Buttons.

+Open Git-Hub account.

 #links to text editor